 Moreover, did you know that there’s at least another herb in it, apart from tarragon?
-Read on from the birthplace of the Sauce Béarnaise itself, in Saint-Germain-en-Laye, just outside Paris.
+Read on from the birthplace of the Sauce Béarnaise itself in Saint-Germain-en-Laye, just outside Paris and discover the “simple Béarn-ecessities of life” (groan!).

 Difference Between Hollandaise & Béarnaise Sauce